sstelfox/stelfox.net/content/notes/linux/sshd_gatekeeper.md

 exit 0
 ```

-Put this script in `/etc/ssh/gatekeeper.sh` and change it's permissions to 755
+Put this script in `/etc/ssh/gatekeeper.sh` and change its permissions to 755
 with the owner being root.
 To make the SSH server pass off control to the
-Gatekeeper script once it's done authenticating a user, we'll use the
+Gatekeeper script once its done authenticating a user, use the `ForceCommand`
-'ForceCommand' command in SSHd's config file (`/etc/ssh/sshd_config`).
-Add the
+directive in the SSHd config file (`/etc/ssh/sshd_config`).
+Add the following
-following line to the end of the config and restart the SSH daemon.
+line to the end of the config and restart the SSH daemon.

 ```
 ForceCommand /etc/ssh/gatekeeper.sh
 ```

 Assuming everything went according to plan, when you SSH into the remote server
-once your done authenticating it'll ask for the token.
+once you are done authenticating it will ask for the token.
 Putting in 'muffins'
 should get you to your shell, while anything else will kill the connection.